 treatments particularly formulated to turn back the clock on aging related skin

-term use.
 Look for products that also contain Vitamin A, C and E, glycerin, safflower seed oil, hyaluronic acid, shea and or peptides for additional skin brightening, skin protection and deep hydration.

 2) Replace lost collagen through diet and supplementation.
-Eat collagen boosting foods and find the best products that offer animal-based protein that can mitigate the collagen loss suffered so far.
+Eat collagen boosting foods and find the best supplements that offer animal-based protein that can mitigate the collagen loss suffered so far.

 3) Exercise your face.
 Yes, its true – you can exercise the muscles around your face to increase the tautness of the skin around the bone.
 Check out these facial exercises as posted on Marie Claire UK YouTube Channel.